verana-labs/verifiable-trust-spec/spec.md

   - either:
     - the service DID itself presents a valid VT-ECS-ORG-CRED-W3C or VT-ECS-PERSONA-CRED-W3C, or
     - the issuer of the service credential presents such a credential
-- Verify all issuer permissions
+- Verify all issuer `Participant` entries
 - **Recursively apply the same trust resolution steps** to each credential found in the issuer's DID Document (verify signature, resolve VTJSC, determine issuance time, verify authorization, verify that *its* issuer is also a Verifiable Service)

 ### Determine the governing Ecosystem

 - From the vtjsc, read the `issuer` field
 - This DID identifies the Ecosystem that:
-  - controls the Trust Registry
+  - controls the registry entry
   - defines the credential schema
   - governs issuer authorization rules